david2am/vote-app-react/README.md

-# Guide To Reproduce This Template
+# Information and Usage

-Feel free to remove this file from your project
+_Note:_ Feel free to remove this file from your project

 ## Stack of Technologies
 * Vite